mitydigital/statamic-two-factor/README.md

 <!-- /statamic:hide -->

-> A two factor addon for file-based users.
+> A two factor addon for Statamic.

 ## Two Factor is a Commercial Addon.

 You can use it for free while in development, but requires a license to use on a live site.

 Learn more or buy a license on The Statamic Marketplace!

 ## How to use